Norashen Church: History

-The church was built in 1507 by a wealthy Armenian noble named Satat (Սատաթ), who probably held the title of a paron (baron).
+The church was built in 1507 by a wealthy Armenian noble named Satat’ (Սատաթ), who probably held the title of a paron (baron).
 He devoted it to the memory of his grandfather, father, his wife, their three sons and himself.
 The church was renovated in 1650, through funding by Khoja Nazar of New Julfa who erected a khachkar, embedded into the interior wall a year earlier, in 1649.
-The church's frescoes were created by Hovnatan Hovnatanian of the prominent Hovnatanian family in 1793.
+The church's frescoes were painted by Hovnatan Hovnatanian of the prominent Hovnatanian family in 1793.
 The church was greatly damaged in 1795 during the Persian invasion of Tbilisi by Agha Mohammad Khan Qajar.
 Melik Avetik, of the Behbudian (Bebutashvili) family, ordered a complete renovation of the church in 1795 that likely lasted until 1808.

 The church underwent several more renovations through the 19th century, in 1830–1835, 1857, and 1897, and 1899.
 A boys' and girls' schools were established at the church in 1858 and 1866, respectively.
 Like many other places of worship, Norashen was one of the Armenian churches in Tbilisi shut down by the Soviet authorities on December 22, 1933.
 As of 1972 the church housed a scientific library of the Georgian SSR Academy of Sciences.
 According to Samvel Karapetyan, some changes were made to the church in 1983 when the area was undergoing renovation.
 Employees of the Division of Monuments Preservation, under the supervision of Shota Kavlashvili, Tbilisi's chief architect, reportedly removed the church's northern portal as a "redundancy" and some Armenian tombstones disappeared.